Flying With Kids Information Air New Zealand

 Does Air New Zealand provide child meals?

 Children’s meals are available on all long haul international flights and Pacific and Tasman flights (when your ticket includes a meal).
 To order, select the children’s meal option when you book.
 If you’ve already booked, you can request a children’s meal on the Air NZ mobile app or online.
+Typical meals could be:

 AIR NEW ZEALAND INFLIGHT ENTERTAINMENT FOR CHILDREN